 1. Mobile apps to help with your finances

 If you’re fed up of tracking your receipts and expenses in a cumbersome spreadsheet, Xpenditure may be your knight in shining armour.
-By using your smartphone’s camera, this app provides a quick way to photograph receipts.
+By using your smartphone’s camera, this app provides a quick way to photograph and store receipts.

 It doesn’t stop there, though, because Xpenditure will automatically scan the receipt and pick out the pertinent information such as the amount, VAT, date and merchant.
 Time tracking and integration with accounting software such as Sage and Xero complete a compelling app for anyone needing to track expenses.